Neo Geo – Baseball Stars 2

 The C & L Championship Joystick for the SNES The C & L Championship Joystick for the SNES

 Note: Like arcade controllers?
-Check out my reviews of the Analogue Interactive Arcade Stick and the VF Dash!
+Check out my reviews of other obscure controllers and joysticks!

 Quick Super Nintendo controller history: There are A LOT of controllers for the Super Nintendo Entertainment System.
 Of the ‘arcade joystick’ variety, the most popular is the SNES Advantage, the successor to the NES Advantage.
 The SNES Advantage has an ‘arcade-style’ joystick, buttons that are much larger than those on the standard controller, and turbo switches.
 All in all, the SNES Advantage is a decent alternative to the standard SNES controller, although the biggest complaint critics find with the controller is its awkward button layout and none-too-long cord.
 Additionally, the SNES Advantage doesn’t really ‘re-create’ the arcade experience quite like a real arcade joystick due to its cheaper parts.
 Enter the C & L Championship Joystick, a joystick that claims (according to an old ad I found online) to have ‘true arcade joystick & buttons’ and to deliver ‘true arcade action.’
 I’m not sure what year it was released, as there isn’t a lot of helpful information about it online, but it was released by a company known as KBM.